 Chris Enright, modeling expert for the Delta Science Program, reviewed the Model Report and concluded that the model produced a reasonable representation of "worst case" post-project salinity, since the model simulated a critically dry water year when salinity changes are most significant.
 In addition, the differences between modeled Project conditions and actual restoration design (larger tidally-inundated area and greater tidal prism in the model) also probably resulted in slightly elevated salinity impacts in the modeled condition.
 There is high confidence that salinity will change as predicted-that is, salinity is likely to increase or decrease as predicted for any particular area, though actual salinity outcome depends on tidal volume exchange, breach location and geometry, and tidal current asymmetry between the project and Dutch Slough.
 In general, we would expect the region near new levee breaches to exhibit increased salinity mixing.
-At some distance away from the project, we would expect decreased salinity due to the reduction in tidal range caused by the project.
-The model does in fact predict small salinity decreases in the area around the usual location of X22, so the project is not expected to create regulatory restrictions on water exports, which might occur if salinity were to increase in that area.
+At some distance away from the project, we would expect decreased salinity decreases in the area around the usual location of X24, so the project is not expected to create regulatory restrictions on water exports, which might occur if salinity were to increase in that area.